 Recently, she performed as a free-improviser at the MIA Festival in Portugal, the Mucca Mini Impro Festival in Germany and the Barcelona Impro Festival in Spain as well as performing and recording with the Discordian Community Ensemble in Barcelona and being an active member of the free improvised music scene in Amsterdam.

 This was sparked by her experience studying with Raquel Castro at the Escola Superior de Música de Catalunya in Barcelona.

 In 2013 she was a founding member of the contemporary performance company 3cossos, in which she co-created and performed an hour-long piece entitled endistància.
 More recently she has been taking part in workshops and improvising with dancers around the city of Amsterdam.

-In 2016/2017 she was studying in the programme Contemporary Music through Non-Western Techniques at the Conservatorium van Amsterdam, where her eyes were opened to the vast possibilities of rhythm and saw a connection between this and the musicality of spoken text.
+In 2016/2017 she was studying in the programme Contemporary Music through Non-Western Techniques at the Conservatorium van Amsterdam.